lenovo-voice/THE-2020-PERSONALIZED-VOICE-TRIGGER-CHALLENGE-BASELINE-SYSTEM/SV_README.md

 PVTC_task1_3055.wav trigger
 PVTC_task1_1630.wav trigger
 ```
-The classification result of the uttrance should be 'trigger' or 'non-trigger'.
+The classification result of the utterance should be 'trigger' or 'non-trigger'.

 **note**: in order to calculate the threshold of the speaker system, we assume the wake-up system is perfect enough.
 So we use the standard utt2label file which is absolutely right in this step, it can be found in `PVTC/official_data/dev/task1/trials_for_wake`.